d3/d3-time/README.md

 <a name="interval_floor" href="#interval_floor">#</a> <i>interval</i>.<b>floor</b>(<i>date</i>)

 Rounds down the specified *date*, returning the latest time interval before or equal to *date*.
-For example, `day.floor(new Date)` returns midnight (12:00 AM) on the current day, in local time (assuming that such a time is expressible in the current timezone).
+For example, `day.floor(new Date)` typically returns midnight (12:00 AM) on the current day, in local time.

 <a name="interval_round" href="#interval_round">#</a> <i>interval</i>.<b>round</b>(<i>date</i>)

 Rounds up or down the specified *date*, returning the closest time interval to *date*.
-For example, `day.round(new Date)` returns midnight (12:00 AM) on the current day if it is on or before noon, and midnight of the following day if it is after noon.
+For example, `day.round(new Date)` typically returns midnight (12:00 AM) on the current day if it is on or before noon, and midnight of the following day if it is after noon.

 <a name="interval_ceil" href="#interval_ceil">#</a> <i>interval</i>.<b>ceil</b>(<i>date</i>)

 Rounds up the specified *date*, returning the earliest time interval after or equal to *date*.
-For example, `day.ceil(new Date)` returns midnight (12:00 AM) on the following day, in local time (unless you happen to run this code at exactly midnight, in which case it returns the current time).
+For example, `day.ceil(new Date)` typically returns midnight (12:00 AM) on the following day, in local time (unless you happen to run this code at exactly midnight, in which case it returns the current time).

 <a name="interval_offset" href="#interval_offset">#</a> <i>interval</i>.<b>offset</b>(<i>date</i>[, <i>step</i>])